Rey Mysterio: Teaming and feuding with Eddie Guerrero (2004–2005)

-The match at WrestleMania was part of a storyline in which Guerrero turned on Mysterio and beat him up after abandoning him during a match against MNM for the WWE Tag Team Championship.
-After a no disqualification match against Chavo, Eddie came out and slammed Mysterio on the steel steps, displaying Eddie's increasing frustration with being unable to defeat Mysterio.
-Guerrero and Mysterio continued to feud, with Guerrero threatening to reveal a secret he and Mysterio shared involving Mysterio's real life son Dominik, unless Mysterio deferred to Guerrero's authority.
-Guerrero later revealed that, in the storyline, he was Dominik's biological father.
-The storyline went that Guerrero knew Mysterio was having trouble starting his own family, so Guerrero left Dominik as a baby with Mysterio and his wife Angie to raise.
-Guerrero threatened to take custody of Dominik, drawing up custody papers and having his lawyer present them to Mysterio.
+At Judgment Day on May 22, Mysterio defeated Guerrero by disqualification after Guerrero attacked him with a steel chair.
+On June 12, in the midst of their feud, Mysterio faced and defeated long-time rival Psicosis for the first time in nearly five years at ECW One Night Stand.
+Guerrero then threatened to reveal a secret he and Mysterio shared involving Mysterio's real life son Dominik, unless Mysterio deferred to Guerrero's authority.
+At The Great American Bash on July 24, Mysterio defeated Guerrero in a match with a stipulation that if Guerrero lost, he would not tell the secret.
+Despite this, Guerrero revealed the secret on the following episode of SmackDown!, that he was Dominik's biological father.
+Guerrero said he knew Mysterio was having trouble starting his own family, so Guerrero left Dominik as a baby with Mysterio and his wife Angie to raise.
+He threatened to take custody of Dominik, drawing up custody papers and having his lawyer present them to Mysterio.
 At SummerSlam on August 21, Mysterio defeated Guerrero in a ladder match for the custody of Dominik.
+On the September 9 episode of SmackDown!, Mysterio lost to Guerrero in a steel cage match, ending their feud.

 On November 13, 2005, Eddie Guerrero was found dead in his hotel room in Minneapolis, Minnesota.
-That same day at a WWE "Super Show" where SmackDown! and Raw were both taped, Mysterio gave an emotional speech about Guerrero, and in a show of respect removed his mask (though he put his head down, so his face could not be seen).
+That same day, at a WWE "Super Show" where SmackDown! and Raw were both taped, Mysterio gave an emotional speech about Guerrero, and in a show of respect, removed his mask (though he put his head down, so his face could not be seen).
 Mysterio went on to defeat Shawn Michaels in an interbrand match later that night.
 After the match, Michaels and Mysterio hugged in the ring and Mysterio pointed up to the sky, crying, in memory of Guerrero.